1941 Southwest Texas State Bobcats football team

 The 1941 Southwest Texas State Bobcats football team was an American football team that represented Southwest Texas State Teachers College (now known as Texas State University) during the 1941 college football season as a member of the Lone Star Conference (LSC).
 In their seventh year under head coach Joe Bailey Cheaney, the team compiled an overall record of 4–4 with a mark of 3–1 in conference play.

+Southwest Texas was ranked at No. 184 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.